aothmane-control/OpenTrainer/README.md

 - `ACCESS_FINE_LOCATION` - Required for BLE scanning on Android 10-11
 - `BLUETOOTH` - Legacy Bluetooth permission (Android 11 and below)
 - `BLUETOOTH_ADMIN` - Legacy Bluetooth admin permission (Android 11 and below)
+- `INTERNET` - Only used for downloading map tiles when viewing GPX routes on the map (optional feature)
+- `ACCESS_NETWORK_STATE` - To check network availability for map tiles

+**Privacy Note:** All permissions are used solely for local device functionality.
+No data is transmitted to external servers except for map tiles from OpenStreetMap (only when explicitly viewing maps).

 ## Usage